ElvinLit/elvinlit.github.io/_pages/about.md

 ## Projects
 - **Bayesian Optimizer**
   - Developing a Python library that implements various Bayesian Optimization techniques.
-Contains GPU support and allows users to design a (analytical or non-analytical) objective function to minimize/maximize using probabilistic techniques.
+Contains GPU support and allows users to design an (analytical or non-analytical) objective function to minimize/maximize using probabilistic techniques.